 Another 43 words (3 lines of text) are included under the topic Early Bergem Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bergem family to the New World and Oceana
+Migration of the Bergem family

 Between the 17th and 20th centuries, hundreds of thousands of Europeans came to North America, and many Rhinelanders were among them.
 They had many various reasons for making the choice: to escape poverty and persecution, for adventure, and for the opportunity to own their own land.
 Ellis Island, one of the main American immigration centers, saw many settlers as they moved on to the states of Pennsylvania, Ohio, Texas, Illinois, California, and New York.
 In Canada, they found homes in Ontario, and on the great plains of the Midwestern provinces.
 The Bergem were among of the early German families that came to North America: Wilhelm Bergheimer, who came to Philadelphia in 1732.